The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Comparison with Observed Supernovae

 \subsection{Simulations compared to observed sample}

 In Figure~\ref{Explosion_Energy_Comparisons} we plot a comparison of the inferred explosion energies for the supernovae described above with the explosion energies \Ediagovrec\ of our four models.
+The intent of this comparison is to place the results of our simulations in the context of the observations rather than to suggest that these models, with their many approximations, are a complete representation of the exploding star.
+Our ZAMS masses in Figure~\ref{Explosion_Energy_Comparisons} and \ref{Ni56_comparisons} pertain to the ZAMS of the \citet{WoHe07} progenitors and the structure associated with these may not reflect the pre-explosion structure of actual stars. \citet{Smar15} has recently compared progenitor masses determined from the \citet{WoHe07} models to those determined from the commonly used models of \citet{ElTo04}, and found a shift to values 1--2~\msun\ larger over the mass range considered here when using the \citet{WoHe07} models.

 The explosion energy of B12-WH07 is somewhat weaker than those inferred from the six observed supernovae.
 This is also true of B20-WH07 and B25-WH07, but the explosion energies of these latter two models are still increasing at a substantial rate and the current \Ediagovrec\ should be regarded as a low estimate.
 The explosion energy of B15-WH07 is already close to the canonical 1~B and is still increasing at a rate of 0.15~\Bethes.
 It is certainly encouraging that our \emph{ab initio} models are exhibiting explosion energies that are within the range of those inferred from observed supernovae.

 In Figure~\ref{Ni56_comparisons} we compare the ejected \isotope{Ni}{56} masses, \Mni, of 0.035, 0.077, 0.065, and 0.074~\msun, respectively, for B12-WH07, B15-WH07, B20-WH07, and B25-WH07 with the seven observed \Mni\ estimates for the supernovae described above.
 The \isotope{Ni}{56} masses produced by our models agree remarkably well with the masses inferred from observed supernovae.
 Ejected \Mni\ in our models were obtained by summing the \isotope{Ni}{56} mass in all unbound zones, neglecting the possibility that some of this matter will become bound (and fall back) as the result of subsequent interactions in the stellar envelope.
 The \isotope{Ni}{56} mass fractions for zones that were never in NSE were obtained by following their nuclear evolution with \chimera's included \alp-network, as described in Section~\ref{sec:methods}.
 For zones that were once in NSE, but then cooled to temperatures below the criterion for NSE, these mass fractions were obtained by `deflashing' these zones, computing NSE abundances compatible with \chimera's nuclear network, and following their subsequent nuclear evolution with the network. \alp-networks are somewhat limited in their ability to accurately follow the recombination of \isotope{Ni}{56}\ \citep{TiHoWo00}, a shortcoming which we will partially address in a forthcoming post-processing analysis of tracer particles evolved with these models (J.~A. Harris et al., in prep.).
 A better solution, to use a larger, more realistic nuclear network, is also being pursued with \chimera\ \citep{ChMeHi12}.
 Such a larger network is particularly important for following nucleosynthesis processing during \alp-rich freezeout and when the electron fraction differs significantly from 0.50, the value assumed within an \alp-network.